-The Labour Mobility Chapter of the AIT (Chapter 7) aims to ensure that any worker certified to perform a profession or occupation by a regulator in any Canadian province or territory will be granted certification, upon application, for the same profession or occupation in any other province, without the need for additional training, work experience or examinations.
+The Labour Mobility Chapter of the CFTA (Chapter 7) and Article 13 of the NWPTA provide that any worker certified to perform a profession or occupation by a regulator in any Canadian province or territory will be granted certification, upon application, for the same profession or occupation in any other province, without the need for additional training, work experience or examinations.

 Exceptions to Labour Mobility

-Some additional requirements for certified workers are automatically allowed under the agreement such as criminal record checks or paying an application fee.
+Some additional requirements for certified workers are automatically allowed under the labor mobility provisions such as criminal record checks or paying an application fee.
 Other additional requirements must be approved by the respective government as an exception to the Chapter.

 Exceptions may be approved when there is a significant difference in occupational standards and the exception is based on reasons such as the protection of public security, health and safety.